denialromeo/danielmoore.us/about.md

         <li>The early 20th century's most influential people were Franklin Roosevelt, John Keynes, Vladimir Lenin, Adolf Hitler, Albert Einstein.</li>
 * [*Practical Programming for Strength Training*](https://www.goodreads.com/notes/21400613-practical-programming-for-strength-training/71655209-daniel-moore) by [Mark Rippetoe](https://en.wikipedia.org/wiki/Mark_Rippetoe) (Planning is half the battle.)
     <p>"In multiracial societies, you don't vote in accordance with your economic interests and social &nbsp;interests, you vote in accordance with race and religion." &ndash; <a href="https://en.wikipedia.org/wiki/Lee_Kuan_Yew">Lee Kuan Yew</a></p>
-    <p>"The basis of society, of any society, is a certain pride in obedience.
-When this pride no longer &nbsp;exists, the society collapses." &ndash; <a href="ihttps://www.goodreads.com/notes/24457126-drawn-and-quartered/71655209-daniel-moore">Emil Cioran</a></p>
     <p>"If you asked me any year what was the most important thing that happened that year, I probably &nbsp;would have no answer, but over five years' time the whole field changes." &ndash; <a href="https://web.cs.dal.ca/~eem/fea-knuth.pdf">Donald Knuth</a></p>
     <p>I did quite well for myself during the COVID-19 tech boom, enough so that I can indefinitely live off passive income (frugally in the San Francisco Bay Area and lavishly outside the West).</p>
     <p>Long-term, I can't see myself growing old in the U.S. I intend to base myself in Hyderabad, India, while maintaining pied-à-terres in some other cheaper locales (Nairobi?
 Mexico City?
 Manila?).</p>